supurloop/ssf/README.md

   - In ssfport.h make sure SSF_TICKS_PER_SEC is set to the number of system ticks per second on your platform.
   - Map SSFPortGetTick64() to an existing function that returns the number of system ticks since boot, or implement SSFPortGetTick64() in ssfport.c if a simple mapping is not possible.
+  - In ssfport.h make sure to follow the instructions for the byte order macros.
   - Run the unit tests.

 Only the finite state machine framework uses system ticks, so you can stub out SSFPortGetTick64() if it is not needed.